fmerg/pymerkle/docs/target/source/api.rst

    assert tree.get_leaf(1) = hasher.hash_leaf(b'foo')

-having assumed that the tree admits binary entries without further processing and that the entry ``b'foo'`` has leaf index equal to one.
+having assumed that the tree admits binary entries without further processing and that the entry ``b'foo'`` is stored at the first index.

 State
 =====

-The *state* of the tree is uniquely determined by its current root-hash.
-It can be accessed in hexadecimal format as follows:
+The *state* of the tree is uniquely determined by its current root-hash:

 .. code-block:: python